top of page

 Clinical Assessment Coordinator

-Tara M. Moore, pronounced Tar-uh, graduated from the University of Texas at Austin in May of 2022 with a B.A. in Psychology and English and a minor/certification in English Language Arts and Reading 7-12.
+Tara M. Moore, pronounced Tar-uh, graduated from the University of Texas at Austin in May of 2022 with a B.A. in Psychology and English and a Texas teaching certification in English Language Arts and Reading 7-12.
 After graduation, she briefly worked as a high school teacher before pivoting careers and joining the Anxiety and Health Behaviors Lab as a research coordinator for the COâ‚‚ Biomarker study.
-Additionally, she lends a hand to the Exposure Therapy Consortium and Mechanistic Behavioral Research Consortium as their website manager.
-Her main research interests include mood disorders and the micro and macro effects of racialized trauma in the African American community, with the hope of establishing more effective clinical interventions for minorities experiencing stress-related conditions and health disparities.
+She now administers the clinical assessments for the PTSD and COâ‚‚ Biomarker study and acts as site manager for the lab, Exposure Therapy Consortium, and the Mechanistic Behavioral Research Consortium.
+Her main research interests include mood disorders and the micro and macro effects of racialized trauma in the African American community, with the hope of establishing more holistic clinical interventions for minorities experiencing stress-related conditions and health disparities.
 She will apply to Clinical and Counseling Psychology PhD programs this cycle.

 Tara M. Moore